Intelligence Jobs

 Cache semantics

 Submit computes inputHash = sha256(canonicalJson({ kind, input })) and checks for a recent successful job with the same hash.
-If one exists within the per-kind freshness window above, the cached result is returned inline (status 200, fromCache: true).
+If one exists within the per-kind freshness window above, the cached result is returned inline (status 200, fromCache: true) — charged at the full rate.
+To get fresher data, vary the input (e.g. a different window) or wait for the freshness window to lapse.

 Dedup semantics